Agoric/documentation/main/zoe/guide/contracts/multipoolAutoswap.md

 currency of the desired amount.

 When adding and removing liquidity, the keywords are `Central`, `Secondary`, and `Liquidity`.
-Adding liquidity uses `Central` and `Secondary` in the `give` section, while to remove liquidity the `give` section only needs the particular liquidity token specified for `give`, and it will figure out the appropriate amounts to pay out.
+Adding liquidity uses `Central` and `Secondary` in the `give` section and `Liquidity` in the `want` section.
+Removing liquidity uses these same keywords, reversed: `Liquidity` in the `give` section, and `Central` and `Secondary` in the want section.
+If the proposal specifies amounts directly taken from a recent quote, and any trading has intervened, the trade is unlikely to be accepted.
+You can either specify limits on how far the price may have moved, or specify limits of zero and trust the contract to trade fairly.

 Transactions that don't require an invitation include `addPool()` and the queries (`getInputPrice()`, `getOutputPrice()`, `getPoolAllocation()`, `getLiquidityIssuer()`, and `getLiquiditySupply()`).

-This contract follows the design of [UniSwap](https://uniswap.org/).
+This contract follows the design of [UniSwap V1](https://uniswap.org/).

 ## The MultipoolAutoswap API